maxlath/couchdb-view-by-keys/README.md

 ### Output format
 #### newline-delimited JSON
-That's the default output format
+Newline-delimited JSON (a.k.a NDJSON) is the the default output format
 ```sh
 couchdb-view-by-keys "$url" keyA keyB keyC
 ```